novatecstack/kubernetes-with-kubeadm/README.md

    We will consider building a Kubernetes setup with <b>one Master node</b> and <b>two Worker nodes</b>.
    Let us assume that we have three Ubuntu Linux machines named Master, xWorker01, and Worker02 in the same network.
 For practice purposes, you can create 3 VMS in VirtualBox or you can create 3 VMs in the cloud.
 The VMs will be accessible from each other.
 We will add the necessary configuration in the master machine to make it a Kubernetes master node, and connect the worker1 and worker2 to it.

-### Step 1: Installing Docker as the container runtime Interface on the three Virtual Machines (CentOS)
+### Step-01: Installing Docker as the container runtime Interface on the three Virtual Machines (CentOS)
 ```
 #removing existing docker
 sudo yum remove docker \